 - Assess the local implementation context to identify appropriate implementation strategies to support behaviour change.

-- Develop a logic model to summarise implementation strategies.
+- Develop a logic model to operationalise implementation strategies.

 - Develop a sustainable evaluation plan.

 |*Class Participation||Workshop participation and discussion board engagement||20%||Ongoing||1, 2, 3, 4, 5, 6.|